uyaramm/to_do_project/README.md

 #### Tests

-Still in the learning process of writing testes in React
+Still in the learning process of writing tests in React